July 22–September 16, 2018

 Curated by Hope Svenson

 Yale Union wishes to thank Adrien Howard, Emily Collier Johnson, Tabitha Nikolai, Brandon Phuong, Evan Gordon, Shane Paulsen, Neville Radon, Vasiliki Ioannou, and all of our volunteers.
 We also wish to thank The Modern Institute/Toby Webster Ltd., Xavier Hufkens, The Rennie Collection, and Private Collection.
-We are grateful to Culture Ireland for financial support of this exhibition.
+We are grateful to Oregon Arts Commission and Culture Ireland for their financial support of this exhibition.